habeanf/yap/README.md

 }
 ```

-HEBLEX, a Morphological Analyzer for Modern Hebrew in yap, relies on slightly modified version of the BGU Lexicon.
-Please acknowledge the researchers who worked on the BGU Lexicon with this citation:
+HEBLEX, a Morphological Analyzer for Modern Hebrew in yap, relies on a slightly modified version of the BGU Lexicon.
+Please acknowledge and cite the work on the BGU Lexicon with this citation:
 ```
 @inproceedings{adler06,
     Author = {Adler, Meni and Elhadad, Michael},